The AR forms are typically evident at birth and may be accompanied by early-onset emphysema:

 - AR, type 3 (De Barsy syndrome / progeroid syndrome of De Barsy / cutis laxa-corneal clouding-intellectual disability syndrome) – Associated with bilateral corneal opacification, progeroid appearance, decreased subcutaneous fat, and athetoid movements beginning early in life.

-The AD form, the mildest with the fewest internal manifestations, is more likely to develop in later life, and patients have a normal lifespan.
+The AD form, the mildest form with the fewest internal manifestations, is more likely to develop in later life, and patients have a normal lifespan.

 Inherited syndromes with cutis laxa include: